All Episodes

 Many villages and towns in the Alps rely on skiing for up to 80% of their income.

-Uh and they're just delirious.
+And they're just delirious.

-All kinds of snow, unexpected.
+All kinds of snow.

 Now the damage is irreversible.

-And you don't have the proper sensitivity to it to understand the danger that's posed by the if it's that bad and it's irreversible, then there's nothing we can do.
+And you don't have the proper sensitivity to it to understand the danger that's posed by this.

 They kind of overplay their hand with this stuff when they say it's irreversible.